 How do you replicate this online?

 While you can’t bring your best salesperson to your online store, you can offer rich content to help online shoppers visualize your products better and help them fill out any information holes that stand on the way to conversion.
-Product videos are some of the best ways to deliver information in an attractive and concise format that is also engaging and contributes to a great experience.
-73% of consumers admit they are likely to buy a product after watching videos that explain how it works and 44% say they would buy multiple products from an ecommerce website that features product videos.
+E-commerce product videos are some of the best ways to deliver information in an attractive and concise format that is also engaging and contributes to a great experience.
+73% of consumers admit they are likely to buy a product after watching videos that explain how it works and 44% say they would buy multiple products from an e-commerce website that features product videos.

 Product review videos

-Product review videos come in many forms, from those created by brands, experts and influencers to videos created by retailers or regular consumers, in which they talk about their experiences using a product.
+Product e-commerce review videos come in many forms, from those created by brands, experts and influencers to videos created by retailers or regular consumers, in which they talk about their experiences using a product.
 A good product review video talks not only about product features but helps viewers visualize how the product works, looks, and feels in real life.

-The ultimate criterion of a successful product review videos is that it helps answer all the common questions a typical shopper would have about a product (remember that reluctant shopper from the beginning of the story) and would leave them ready and confident to place an order.
+The ultimate criterion of a successful product review e-commerce videos is that it helps answer all the common questions a typical shopper would have about a product (remember that reluctant shopper from the beginning of the story) and would leave them ready and confident to place an order.

 The curiosity for this type of e-commerce videos is so huge among shoppers, that Google reported over 20 million searches for unboxing videos on YouTube in 2014 alone.
 Why do they work?
 Because they allow the shoppers to see all those details typically unknown when buying online (i.e. How protected is the product in the packaging?
 Does it come with any extra items for care and maintenance?
 Is the manual shipped as well? etc).
 The more information shoppers can see, the closer you bring them to conversion.